 Selling your home For Sale By Owner (FSBO as it’s referred to in the Real Estate world) makes a lot of sense for homeowners on the surface.
 It’s an opportunity to save on the commission you’d normally pay a Realtor® to sell your home.
 It’s the number one reason someone sells their home For Sale By Owner, to save on the commission.
-By saving on the commission, the data shows you’re losing on the net and that a Real Estate Agent is worth their commission.
+By saving on the commission, the data shows you’re actually losing on the net and that a Real Estate Agent is worth their commission.
 Here's the data:

 You Net More Money When You Use A Realtor®, Numbers Don’t Lie:

 For Sale By Owner (FSBO) Statistics

 It’s interesting why the founder of Craigslist, Craig Newmark, openly says he loves his Realtor®, right?
 Unless of course his Realtor® was netting him more money than he could by himself.

 Colby Sambrotto, the Founder of ForSaleByOwner.Com, attempted to sell his home For Sale By Owner.
 At a list price of 2 million dollars, and after 180 days of no success, Colby decided to list it with Realtor®, Jesse Buckler.
 Jesse sold the home for $150,000 more than the original list price (an increase of 7.5% on the initial listing price).